A STATEMENT FROM ACW:

 ACW GOES DIGITAL

-All in-person events may be postponed, but ACW has gone digital and still has lots to offer you online.
+All in-person events are postponed, but ACW has gone digital and still has lots to offer you online.
 The good news?
 It’s been working.
 Thanks to you, the ACW community remains strong.
 Stay connected for more opportunities to create, learn and share laughs.
 ACW can’t wait to see you – in an email, on social media, in comments on writing you like, at the live virtual events.

 — Adirondack Center for Writing Staff & Board

-ADK Book Club
+ADK Book Club (Online Event)

 Led by Betsy Folwell and Amy Godine